“To catch some Z’s”

 For days the talks went on, ideas flying left and right,

 Yet like the z’s they now sought after, a solution too seemed out of sight

-So after much more thinking and consultation,
+So after much more thinking and consultation, discussions and deliberations,

 It was decided that someone must go and travel, to far off distant nations.

 Perhaps a wind almighty, like never seen before,